-Mario Passalacqua, Garrick Cabour, Robert Pellerin, Pierre-Majorique Léger et Philippe Doyon-Poulin
+Mario Passalacqua, Garrick Cabour, Robert Pellerin, Pierre-Majorique Léger and Philippe Doyon-Poulin

 Abstract